gyeong707/SynSym-KDD-2026/README.md

 ## ✅ Overview

-**SynSym** is an LLM-based synthetic data generation framework for constructing generalizable datasets for psychiatric symptom identification.
-Given only a list of symptom classes and their brief descriptions, SynSym automatically produces diverse, clinically relevant linguistic expressions that reflect the presence of each symptom.
+**SynSym** is an LLM-based synthetic data generation framework for constructing **generalizable datasets for psychiatric symptom identification**.
+Given only a list of symptom classes and their brief descriptions, SynSym automatically produces **diverse, clinically relevant linguistic expressions** that reflect the presence of each symptom.

-Psychiatric symptom identification on social media remains challenging due to the difficulty of constructing high-quality training datasets: expert annotation is costly, labeling protocols lack standardization, and most existing datasets are collected from a single platform, limiting model generalizability.
-SynSym addresses these limitations by leveraging LLMs to generate synthetic training data that is both clinically valid and stylistically diverse.
+Psychiatric symptom identification on social media remains challenging due to the difficulty of constructing high-quality training datasets: **expert annotation is costly**, **labeling protocols lack standardization**, and **most existing datasets are collected from a single platform**, limiting model generalizability.
+SynSym addresses these limitations by leveraging LLMs to generate synthetic training data that is both **clinically valid** and **stylistically diverse**.

 <p align="center">